 Should you choose to reroll, it is advised to get at least 2 SS/SR weapons, with at least one of those SS/SRs being attached to a Job.
 If you’re aiming for a usable grid for easy progress, try to get at least 2 SS/SR of the weapon your ideal job specialises in.
 Bear in mind, however, that a number of these weapons will eventually be powercrept by other weapons that come later in the game’s life.
 And even then, weapons are more significant than Jobs when creating a grid so roll for whichever Job catches the eye.
 All default Jobs will be made available in all gacha banners after their introduction.

-The Beginner Gacha, which lasts for 36 hours (in the Japanese version) is a step-up gacha series of 6 banners consisting of 3 steps each, the last of which guarantees the featured Job and their weapon.
+In the Japanese version, the Beginners Gacha lasts for 36 hours for new players and is a step-up gacha series of 6 banners consisting of 3 steps each, the last of which guarantees the featured Job and their weapon.
 There are also guaranteed gacha banners which cost 500 Twilight Gems per multi-roll which gives you at least 1 Job and its associated weapon.

 Once you are proficient enough, roll in the specialized gacha banner, which boosts the appearance rate of a weapon class.
 However, be warned as weapons from other classes that your job can equip will sometimes show up in the banner of your choice.